Plover Appreciation Day is coming…

 This year, 2024, we are championing the Eurasian Curlew Numenius arquata as our species of the year.
 The reasons for this are clear.
 It is a species in peril, being recognised as Near Threatened by the IUCN and on the … Continued

-Wader Quest and the Big Green Hike
+Rick and Elis’ Big Green Hike